AstraZeneca-NGS/VarDictJava/Readme.md

 43. NM - average number of mismatches for reads containing the variant
     Common fields:
 44. SHIFT3 - No. of bases to be shifted to 3 prime for deletions due to alternative alignment
-45. MSI - MicroSattelite. > 1 indicates MSI
+45. MSI - MicroSatellite. > 1 indicates MSI
-46. MSINT - MicroSattelite unit length in bp
+46. MSINT - MicroSatellite unit length in bp
 47. 5pFlankSeq - neighboring reference sequence to 5' end
 48. 3pFlankSeq - neighboring reference sequence to 3' end
 49. SEGMENT:CHR_START_END - position description